What is IRS Form 7217? Understanding Partner’s Report of Property Distributed by a Partnership

 - Feb 1

 In December 2024, the Internal Revenue Service (IRS) introduced Form 7217, titled "Partner’s Report of Property Distributed by a Partnership."
-This form is designed for partners who receive property distributions from partnerships, whether through non-liquidating or liquidating distributions.
-Its primary purpose is to report the basis of the distributed property, including any necessary basis adjustments as mandated by sections 732(a)(2) or (b) of the Internal Revenue Code.
+This new tax form applies to partnership distributions involving property, money, or marketable securities treated as money under section 731(c).
+Its primary purpose is to report the basis of the distributed property, including any necessary adjustments as mandated by sections 732(a)(2) or (b) of the Internal Revenue Code.

 Who Needs to File Form 7217?